Hexton: Ravensburgh Castle

-Far older is the Iron Age camp of Ravensburgh Castle, a scheduled ancient monument which straddles a hilltop a mile to the south-west.
+Far older is the Iron Age camp of Ravensburgh Castle, a scheduled monument which straddles a hilltop a mile to the south-west.
 Limited excavations during the 1960s showed that it was built about 400 BC. and refortified around 50 BC.
 Rectangular in shape, and enclosing nine hectares, it is strongly defended by a double rampart and ditch on the north, west and south sides, with a more massive rampart on the vulnerable eastern flank.
 Of its two entrances, that at the northwest corner belongs to the original build, whilst the southeastern entrance was added around 50 BC.
 A gap halfway along the eastern side is modern.

 It has been suggested that Ravensburgh might have been the headquarters of the Celtic chieftain Cassivelaunus, attacked in 54 BC.
 The excavations showed signs of burning on the eastern rampart.
 Access to the site is strictly limited.
 Finds of pottery and a bird-headed weaving comb are in the Stockwood Discovery Centre, Luton.